atharva-sardar02/gauntlet-collabcanvas-week-1/tasks.md

 **PR Checklist:**

 - [ ] Current user appears in presence list
-- [ ] Other users appear when they join
+- [ ] Other users appear when they join (with subtle toast notification)
-- [ ] Users disappear when they leave
+- [ ] Users disappear when they leave (with subtle toast notification)
-- [ ] User count is accurate
+- [ ] User count is accurate (e.g., "3 users online")
 - [ ] Colors match cursor colors
 - [ ] Updates happen in real-time
+- [ ] Presence list positioned in top-right corner
+- [ ] List doesn't obstruct canvas work area
+- [ ] Can expand/collapse list on smaller screens

 ---